-At the cabin you will have access to miles of trails, stand up paddle boards, kayaks and discounts on Jug Mountain Ranch bike rentals.
+At the cabin you will have access to miles of trails, as well as access to our stand up paddle board, kayak and mountain bike rentals.

 Please note: driving to the cabin is not permitted, but you can hike, bike, ski or snowshoe to get there!

 We have provided quite a few amenities to help make your stay comfortable and to limit the amount of gear you need to bring to the cabin.

 - Wood stove, fire starter and firewood

 - Gas cook stove (Please do not use gas for melting snow.
 See snow melting below)

 - Plates, bowls, cups, silverware (4 place settings)

 - paper towels